najwarahali/Cub3d.42/README.md

                                                       My first RayCaster with miniLibX
 ---> This project is inspired by the world-famous Wolfenstein 3D game, which was the first FPS ever.
 It will enable you to explore ray-casting.
 Your goal will be to make a dynamic view inside a maze, in which you’ll have to find your way.

                                                                 Goals
 - This project’s objectives are similar to all this first year’s objectives: Rigor, use of C, use of basic algorithms, information research etc.
 - As a graphic design project, cub3D will enable you to improve your skills in these areas: windows, colors, events, fill shapes, etc.
 - To conclude cub3D is a remarkable playground to explore the playful practical applications of mathematics without having to understand the specifics.
 - With the help of the numerous documents available on the internet, you will use mathematics as a tool to create elegant and efficient algorithms.

 • You must use the miniLibX.
 Either the version that is available on the operating system, or from its sources.
 If you choose to work with the sources, you will need to apply the same rules for your libft as those written above in Common Instructions part.

 • The management of your window must remain smooth: changing to another window, minimizing, etc.

-• Display different wall textures (the choice is yours) that vary depending on which side the wall is facing (North, South, East, West).5 cub3D My first RayCaster with miniLibX
+• Display different wall textures (the choice is yours) that vary depending on which side the wall is facing (North, South, East, West).

 • Your program must be able to set the floor and ceiling colors to two different ones.
 • The program displays the image in a window and respects the following rules:
 ◦ The left and right arrow keys of the keyboard must allow you to look left and